tpchris1/deepeye-pack/README.md

 # deepeye_pack

+## Update - 2018/10/22 v0.0.2
+1. read_csv_handld_changedate revise to pandas method
+2. both the import methods require **Mandatory** table_info to specify the table
+3. mysql_handle now change to pandas dataframe verison
+4. from_mysql also changes to para-method, pass port/user/db... instead of query and MySQLdb conn

 ## Description
 1. This is a Python package for DeepEye API,can easily visualize data without too much effort.
 And provide with really simple usage
 2. the DeepEye system: https://github.com/TsinghuaDatabaseGroup/DeepEye/tree/master/APIs_Deepeye